LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 plot(model, forec; legend = :topleft)
 ```
 > The text from this example is based on Python`s [statsmodels](https://www.statsmodels.org/stable/examples/notebooks/generated/statespace_sarimax_stata.html) library.
+> The estimates for this example match up to the 3th decimal place the results of the paper [State Space Methods in Ox/SsfPack](https://www.jstatsoft.org/article/view/v041i03) from the journal of statistical software.

 ## Finland road traffic fatalities